 I can no longer smile and deflect on certain topics, but I can follow the advice my therapist gave me when they were younger.
 “If they have questions, give them simple, honest answers.
 If you don’t know the answer, don’t pretend you do.”

 So when my oldest son flat out asked me, “Did dad have a girlfriend when you were married?”
 I was able to say, “That’s a conversation you should have with him.”

 Rather than fumbling with explanations, I learned that the best I can do is let them negotiate their own relationships.
 I can let them know our experiences separate and my opinions don’t have to influence theirs.

 And because actions speak louder than words, I can focus on being a good example.

 This manifests in different ways.
 When my daughter was twelve, she was very clingy.
 She became anxious if I had plans, so I chose to stay home on the nights she was with me.
 Then a wise friend pointed out that, rather than comforting her, I was teaching her that I didn’t have a life and that my needs didn’t matter.
 When I started showing her that I needed time with friends, she stopped whining and became more social herself.

 Modeling Mature Behavior

 When my sixteen-year-old son missed his flight coming home from summer camp, I had to let his father handle the logistics of getting him a hotel room and booking a return flight.
-I had to admit that his dad was calmer and better equipped to deal with the situation, and I had to refrain from texting my son every hour to check in.
+I had to admit that his dad was calmer and better equipped to deal with the situation.
+I also had to refrain from texting my son every hour to check in.
 Finally, when my son was safely home, I had to acknowledge how well the two of them had worked together.